lincolnloop/easyconf/README.rst

 EasyConf will generate it using the ``initial`` values and commented ``default`` values defined in each configuration variable.

+If the configuration file is within a git repository it will also be added to the ``.gitignore`` file.

 Don't hide configuration variables within conditional statements, load them at the top of a module so they can be generated regardless.